 The Rīga Stradiņš University (RSU) Anatomy Museum is an unusual museum: a historical collection with a modern approach.
-The museum is based on the first teaching collection used in anatomy studies in Latvia, which was created in the 1920s to 1930s. years.
+The museum is based on the first teaching collection used in anatomy studies in Latvia, which was created in the 1920s and the 1930s.
 Located in the anatomical theatre, the collection has been an integral part of Latvian medical education for 100 years.
 As of now, the museum is open to everyone.
 The public is invited to look at what is usually seen only by anatomists or surgeons.
-Here you will get to experience the diversity of human bodies, of the skeletons, embryos, bones, body parts and organs exhibited here, their structure and how they vary in diseased and healthy form.
+Here you will get to experience the diversity of human bodies, of skeletons, embryos, bones, body parts and organs exhibited here, their structure and how they vary in diseased and healthy form.
 Everything here is real.

 The museum encourages curiosity, questions, and discussion.
 It is a qualified and reliable companion in dealing with complicated or initially intimidating topics.